- やさしい日本語

 To do this, you need to log in to the Ministry of Land, Infrastructure, Transport and Tourism's "Foreigner Employment Management System," select the foreigner who has started working, and press the report button.
 At that time, you need to enter your residence card number.

-JAC may contact you by phone to confirm.
+JAC may call you to confirm.

 ■ Foreign Work Management System